What is share ramping?

 The Financial Services Authority (FSA) is the primary organisation that investigates share ramping

-If you have information on share remping that fits our acceptance criteria, then you can also report it in confidence using our secure online reporting form.
+If you have information on share remping that fits our statement of principles, then you can also report it in confidence using our secure online reporting form.
 You can also send details to us in writing at: SFO Confidential, Serious Fraud Office, 2-4 Cockspur Street, London, SW1Y 5BS.

 Three British directors of an American mining operation deliberately concealed personal interest in a new share issue.